 To make a gift that will benefit the University into perpetuity, ensuring the stability and quality of our University for generations to come, you can establish an endowment fund.
 Endowments are held and managed by the Murray State University Foundation, Inc., and require a minimum gift of $25,000 payable over five years.
 Endowment funds can be designated for purposes including student scholarships or fellowships, faculty professorships, student internship support, study abroad opportunities, research projects, professional speaker series and more.
 Your endowment fund can benefit a school or college or specify a department or program.

 We deeply value your interest in considering this investment with the University and we are committed to working with you to ensure that your endowed fund generates your intended philanthropic impact for Murray State University and our students.
 For more information, contact the office of development today at 270-809-3001 or 1-877-282-0033 or email email@example.com

 Once established, your endowment fund will be included in the investment pool owned and managed by the Murray State University Foundation, Inc. and annual earnings will fund the mission of your established fund.
 Growing your endowment fund increases your impact over time and is easily done by making annual investments and designating them to the fund’s principal balance.

 Gift planning offers many benefits to you and your family while also ensuring the continued success of Murray State University.
 The Murray State University Foundation, Inc. can assist you with establishing gifts through life insurance policies, charitable trusts, annuities, and bequests.
 We have many resources to help you as you consider your estate planning and charitable giving opportunities.
-For more information, please contact Dr. Robert Jackson, President of Murray State University Foundation, Inc. and Director of Planned Giving for Murray State University, at 270-809-6912 or firstname.lastname@example.org.
+For more information, please contact Dr. David Durr, President of Murray State University Foundation, Inc. and Director of Planned Giving for Murray State University, at 270-809-6912 or firstname.lastname@example.org.

 Learn more through our Gift Planning Resources